Proof of concept (POC): Definition, steps & examples

 How to write a proof of concept

 A proof of concept is a pilot project.
-As you perform this project, you’ll outline the steps you take and your findings along the way.
-When you consolidate your research into one consumable document, you’ll increase your chances of securing funding or approval from your key stakeholders.
+As you perform this project, you'll outline the steps you take and your findings along the way.
+When you consolidate your research into a project proposal, you'll increase your chances of securing funding or approval from your key stakeholders.

 [inline illustration] how to write a proof of concept (infographic)

-Follow these five steps to perform and write a proof of concept.
+Here are five steps to help you run and write a proof of concept.

 1. Define your business idea

-Defining your business idea may seem like an obvious part of the development process, but you must do more than just speak your idea into existence.
-In this initial step, you should:
+Defining your business idea might seem simple, but it's more than just saying it out loud.
+In this first step, you should:

-• Use research to identify your target audience’s pain points and show how your idea will address those points.
+• Use research and the design thinking process to identify your target audience's pain points and explain how your idea will address them.

 • Express what your idea will accomplish in the long term.

-When you begin your proof of concept with a clearly defined idea, your stakeholders or investors can move through the rest of your presentation with ease.
+Starting your proof of concept with a clear idea helps stakeholders or investors understand the rest of your presentation more easily.

 2. Set your performance goals

-Once you’ve defined your idea and how you plan to execute it, pinpoint how to monitor and measure your success.
+Once you've defined your idea and how you plan to bring it to life, pinpoint how to monitor and measure your success.
 Use relevant success metrics to prove feasibility in your target market.

 Read: Write better SMART goals with these tips and examples